rounakraj8/foodtruck-app/README.md

 ### Build & Run the App(using start.sh script)

-There is a start.sh script which can be used to build the artifact(JAR) and run the app.
+There is a _start.sh_ script in the root folder which can be used to build the artifact(JAR) and run the app.

 `./start.sh `